Oyo starts internal probe after couple filmed in Noida hotel | Law-Order

 Oyo starts internal probe after couple filmed in Noida hotel

-Oyo has started an internal probe after Noida police arrested two people who allegedly put a hidden camera in a hotel room and filmed a couple, officials said Saturday.
+Oyo has initiated an internal probe after Noida Police arrested two people who allegedly placed a hidden camera in a hotel room and filmed a couple, officials said.
 The accused duo had stayed in the hotel in the past also and the police are contacting the guests who have stayed there in recent past to confirm if anyone else also got an extortion call, ADCP Khan told PTI.

 - Country: